Interacting binaries on the Main Sequence as in-situ tracers of mass transfer efficiency and stability: Methods

 In reality, $\gamma$ depend on how the mass flows away from the binary \citep[e.g.][]{Soberman1997,Lu2022}, and thus could vary as the stars evolve through mass transfer.
 As a first approximation, we consider $\gamma$ as constant to relate analytically the initial and present-day period.
 The initial orbital period $P_{\rm orb,i}$ can be related to the orbital period and masses of the binary components \citep[see Eq.\,(A2) of][]{PolsMarinus1994}

 We calculate the initial orbital period values for $\gamma$ = {0, 1, 2, 3}.
 Values of $\gamma>3$ are expected to be unlikely \citep[see discussion in Sect.\,2.4 of][]{Nuijten2025}.
 Magnetic braking \citep{Bour2025} or L2 mass loss \citep{Lu2022} can lead to high values of $\gamma$, but most massive stars are not found to host detectable dipolar magnetic fields \citep{Wade2016}.
-The strong differential rotation during the accretion phase, however, may generate magnetic fields \citep{Braithwaite2017}.
+The strong differential rotation during the accretion phase, however, may generate magnetic fields \citep{Braithwaite2017} and have been recently detected in a few semi-detached and contact binaries \citep{Hubrig2026}.
 For isotropic re-emission from the surface of the accretor, $\gamma = M_{\rm d}/M_{\rm a}$.
 We discuss the possibility of $\gamma>3$ in Sect.\,\ref{sec:discussion}.
 The initial orbital period $P_{\rm orb,i}$ is limited by the maximum initial orbital period $P_{\rm orb,i,max}$ up to which mass transfer can initiate on the Main Sequence.
 The initial orbital period (for $\varepsilon$ constant over time, Eq.\,(A4-A5) of \citealp{PolsMarinus1994}) is given by

 and